panicor/reactPortfolio/README.md

 - [Questions](#questions)

   ## Description
-  This is a portfilio built in React
+  This is a portfolio built in React.
+Reactstrap was utilized in this project as well.
+The portfolio highlights a couple of stellar projects as well as displaying my contact infomation to the user.
   ## Usage Information
   None
   ## Installation Instructions